 How do I register?

-Individuals can register at the membership desk and their preferred location.
+Individuals can register at the membership desk.
 To receive full benefits of the program it is recommended to enrol prior to the start date.
 If space allows, the latest date to register will be the third week.

 What happens during a class?

 The class starts with a warm up and social element, followed by 30 minutes of dance (both seated and standing), and ends with a cool down session.

 Studies show that GERAS allows you to exercise both the mind and the body, therefore increasing cognitive ability and physical health.
 It helps participants learn balance and strength and provides a great opportunity to socialize and meet new people.

 Do I need to have dance experience to participate?

 No, we welcome all individuals.
 Dance experience is not required.

 Who can I contact for more information?